evolite/reci/README.md

 # Reci

-**A personal recipe video library for my family and me.**
+**A personal recipe video library built for my family and me.**

 I built this because I kept finding amazing recipes on YouTube, TikTok, and Instagram, saving them to playlists or screenshots, and then completely forgetting about them.
 My family and I would stumble upon great recipes on social media, but we never actually used them because they were buried in playlists or lost in photo albums.
+I don't think that is a problem unique to me...

-Reci solves that problem by turning recipe videos into a searchable, organized collection that we actually use.
+Reci attempts to solve that problem by turning recipe videos into a searchable, organized collection that we actually use.

 ## Why I Built This

 Most recipe managers expect you to manually type in ingredients, categorize everything, and maintain your own database.
 That's too much work.
-I wanted something that:
+I wanted something that my family actually wanted to engage with, KISS:

 - **Works with video content**: Built specifically for recipe videos from YouTube, TikTok, Instagram, etc. Just paste a URL and it handles the rest.
 - **Actually extracts recipes**: Uses AI to watch the video, read the comments, and extract everything—ingredients, instructions, tags, even cooking tips from the community.
 No manual data entry.